Sign language: Relationships with spoken languages

-There is a common misconception that sign languages are somehow dependent on spoken languages: that they are spoken language expressed in signs, or that they were invented by hearing people.
+There is a common misconception that sign languages are spoken language expressed in signs, or that they were invented by hearing people.
 Similarities in language processing in the brain between signed and spoken languages further perpetuated this misconception.
 Hearing teachers in deaf schools, such as Charles-Michel de l'Épée or Thomas Hopkins Gallaudet, are often incorrectly referred to as "inventors" of sign language.
 Instead, sign languages, like all natural languages, are developed by the people who use them, in this case, deaf people, who may have little or no knowledge of any spoken language.

 As a sign language develops, it sometimes borrows elements from spoken languages, just as all languages borrow from other languages that they are in contact with.
 Sign languages vary in how much they borrow from spoken languages.
-In many sign languages, a manual alphabet (fingerspelling) may be used in signed communication to borrow a word from a spoken language, by spelling out the letters.
+In many sign languages, a manual alphabet ("fingerspelling") may be used in signed communication to borrow a word from a spoken language.
 This is most commonly used for proper names of people and places; it is also used in some languages for concepts for which no sign is available at that moment, particularly if the people involved are to some extent bilingual in the spoken language.
 Fingerspelling can sometimes be a source of new signs, such as initialized signs, in which the handshape represents the first letter of a spoken word with the same meaning.

 On the whole, though, sign languages are independent of spoken languages and follow their own paths of development.
 For example, British Sign Language (BSL) and American Sign Language (ASL) are quite different and mutually unintelligible, even though the hearing people of the United Kingdom and the United States share the same spoken language.
 The grammars of sign languages do not usually resemble those of spoken languages used in the same geographical area; in fact, in terms of syntax, ASL shares more with spoken Japanese than it does with English.

 Similarly, countries which use a single spoken language throughout may have two or more sign languages, or an area that contains more than one spoken language might use only one sign language.
 South Africa, which has 11 official spoken languages and a similar number of other widely used spoken languages, is a good example of this.
 It has only one sign language with two variants due to its history of having two major educational institutions for the deaf which have served different geographic areas of the country.